Xubuntu/wiki.xubuntu.org/Testing.md

 #### 2. \'Static\' Testing

-This is testing in its purest form -- you get and install the ISO and test it without installing anything or changing anything to your main system - the ISO remains \'static\'.
+This is testing in its purest form -- you get and install the ISO and test it without installing anything else or changing anything to your main system - the ISO remains \'static\'.

 Static testing means that you check that Xubuntu installs without problems and that the pre-installed apps work.
 Actually, each of the